 The preliminary conclusions of these discussion items are provided below.

-How should evaluation treat gas heating penalties?
+How should evaluation treat gas heating penalties from efficiency measures designed to save electricity?

-Evaluation should account for gas heating penalties where they occur, but the resulting values should only be applied as a TRC test input.
+Evaluation should account for gas heating penalties from efficiency measures designed to save electricity where they occur, but the resulting values should only be applied as a TRC test input.
 The gas heating penalties will not factor into the conversion calculation of gas savings to electric savings, per the FEJA legislation.
-The gas heating penalties will not factor into an electric utility’s (ComEd) ability to sell gas savings to a gas utility, nor will the gas heating penalties factor into a dual-fuel utility’s (Ameren IL) ability to claim achieved portfolio gas savings against statutory gas savings goals under 8-104B.
+The gas heating penalties will not factor into an electric utility’s (ComEd) ability to sell gas savings to a gas utility, nor will the gas heating penalties factor into a dual-fuel utility’s (Ameren IL) ability to claim achieved portfolio gas savings against statutory gas savings goals under Section 8-104.

-If a project results in both gas savings and a gas heating penalty (i.e., customer with gas heat installs a kitchen hood DCV control and upgrades lighting), the gas penalty is ignored when calculating the project’s verified savings.
+If a project results in both gas savings and a gas heating penalty from efficiency measures designed to save electricity (i.e., customer with gas heat installs a kitchen hood DCV control and upgrades lighting), the gas penalty is ignored when calculating the project’s verified savings.

-How should evaluation treat electric heating penalties?
+How should evaluation treat electric heating penalties from efficiency measures designed to save electricity?

-Evaluation should account for electric heating penalties where they occur, and the resulting values should be included when calculating verified savings (i.e., penalty + savings = verified savings).
+Evaluation should account for electric heating penalties from efficiency measures designed to save electricity where they occur, and the resulting values should be included when calculating verified savings (i.e., penalty + savings = verified savings).

+Note: Evaluation should account for gas heating penalties or negative gas savings from efficiency measures designed to save gas where they occur, and the resulting values should be included when calculating verified savings (i.e., penalty + savings = verified savings).

 How should evaluation treat projects that result in negative savings due to custom analysis?

-If evaluation is not confident in the precision of a custom analysis and the result is negative, it is at the evaluator’s discretion to verify a negative result or to cap the savings at a minimum value of zero.
+If evaluation is not confident in the precision of a custom analysis and the result is negative, it is at the evaluator’s discretion to verify a negative result, or in the event the negative result cannot be verified, to cap the savings at a value of zero.
 However, if evaluation has sufficient confidence in a custom analysis and the result is a negative savings value, the verified savings should be the negative savings value.
 An exception to this approach, depends on whether the negative savings is a result of code compliance.
-This exception is described in the following bullet.
+This exception is described in response to question 4.

-The group recommended that the utilities consider delaying claiming these projects until it accumulates 12 months of usage as a way of increasing the post-installation data quantity.
-This would also allow the program to help the customer achieve the expected savings, through follow-up communication and remedial actions.
-The group has no problem with projects being claimed in years that are different from their installation year.
-However, it was observed that this approach would result in a one-time implementation challenge wherein implementation would need to delay projects currently in the pipeline to acquire sufficient data, which could affect utility ability to meet goals in the year this approach would begin.
+To provide sufficient evaluation confidence in the analysis conducted, evaluators will delay assigning savings values for projects that are identified as having negative savings based on initial analysis until it accumulates 12 months of usage data to increase post-installation data quantity.
+This will also allow the program to help the customer achieve the expected savings, through follow-up communication and remedial actions.
+This practice may result in project savings being claimed in years that are different from their installation year.

 How should evaluation treat projects that result in negative savings due to actions taken to meet code?

 If evaluation determines that the cause of the negative savings is due to the customer achieving code compliance (i.e., repairing outside air dampers that were stuck closed, increasing minimum outside air requirements), then evaluation should attempt to use code compliant conditions as the baseline.
-If that approach is prohibitively difficult to apply, evaluation should cap the savings at a minimum value of zero.
+If that approach is prohibitively difficult to apply, evaluation should cap the savings at a value of zero.

-Comments Received in December 2020:
+SAG Comments Received – updated March 2021: